jamesbayly/blog/src/posts/japan-future.md

 The truth is, Japan isn’t the future - it’s a photograph of the future, taken in 1988.
 It’s a country that reached the 21st century so far ahead of schedule that it decided to just… wait.
 It put its feet up.
 Lit a cigarette.
 And it’s been sitting there ever since, aging with defiant elegance while the rest of the world scrambled to catch up, and then blew right past it.

-Try book a domestic flight on a Japanese airline.
+Try booking a domestic flight on a Japanese airline.
 Their websites look like they have been designed by someone who learned HTML from a library book in 2002 and decided that more was more.
 Pop-ups spawn other pop-ups, error messages appear in fonts that belonged in a dot-matrix printer manual.
 Each click feels like navigating through digital molasses, every page load a small eternity.
-If you finally get your ticket, it’s not because the system works; it’s because you ensured this sisyphean challenge, one confused click at a time.
+If you finally get your ticket, it’s not because the system works; it’s because you endured this Sisyphean challenge, one confused click at a time.

 ![](https://photos.smugmug.com/Japan/i-2DTtmVj/0/NF97bc5MQhxfkNQch6PV2HwwTg6CpsGbZBPTBRDkb/X4/DSC00534-X4.jpg)